LATEST UPDATE FOR SPRING 2022 GRADUATES (5/17/2022)

 2. Review your thesis/dissertation submission deadlines.

 The last day to file your thesis or dissertation is typically the last Friday of the term.
-The GS-13 Form, the final version of the thesis/dissertation, and any additional documents or media must be submitted by 12 noon on the deadline date.
+The GS-13 Form, the final version of the thesis/dissertation, and any additional documents or media must be submitted by the deadline date.

 Deadlines for the current year are posted on our Deadlines page.